masc-ucsc/docs/docs/pyrope/07b-structtype.md

 mut b:Bird = nil
 mut d:Dog = nil

-d = a // error: 'a does d' is false b = a // OK, explicit setter in Bird for Animal
+d = a       // error: 'a does d' is false b = Bird(a) // OK, explicit conversion calls the Bird init for Animal

+mut b2:Bird = a // OK, same conversion init at construction

 a = d // OK, 'd does a' is true a = b // OK, 'Bird does Animal' is true